morancathy/for-goodness-cakes/README.md

 # For Goodness Cakes

-Application emulates figma hand-off from UX team with idea of turning a bakeryâ€™s Instagram into a working web application.
-Site allows baker to showcase goods, update an announcement bulletin, receive Calendly consultation appointments, and receive emails of all orders and 'contact me' submissions.
-Site allows users to browse goods, schedule a consultation, submit an order and email the baker directly from the site.
+App emulates figma hand-off from UX team with purpose of turning a bakeryâ€™s Instagram into a working web app.
+Includes admin page allowing baker to manipulate announcement bulletin and app calendar for availability.
+Also stores all form submissions (orders and 'contact me') in addition to being sent directly to baker's email.
+App also allows users to schedule a consultation via Calendly.\
+\
+Team lead of 5 developers in group project.

 #### Registration Form disabled for demo purposes.
 #### Use 'demo' for both username and pw to check out Admin page.
-#### Admin link located middle of the footer, in faint white.
+#### Admin link located in middle of the footer, in faint white.

 ## Project Team